bennyhat/spock-pipeline-example/README.md

 This works fine with Maven 3.3.9 and Oracle JDK 8 from command line.

 For IntelliJ, you need to set your JUnit defaults (or for each test run) to run ```mvn compile test-compile``` before the test run, or you'll get weird URI issues in the plugin manager.

+NOTE: adapted from the test setup for the official [Pipeline: Build-step plugin](https://github.com/jenkinsci/pipeline-build-step-plugin)